 Constantly feeling exhausted can take a toll on your body and mind.
 Though you can’t always control or predict when fatigue hits, there are things you can do to help you manage your fatigue naturally and live better:

 Exercising is likely last on your list when exhaustion sets in.
 But that walk is a natural fatigue fighter, and it may be just the thing you need to boost your energy.
 A review of research found that physical activity helped people with RA manage fatigue.
 Aim for a 30-minute walk in the morning, and another in the afternoon, around 2 or 3 PM, suggests Dr. Schiopu.

 Start slow, then gradually increase your distance and pace.
 Regular exercise — including aerobic and strengthening moves — can help reduce pain and improve function; it also generates endorphins, which are brain chemicals that trigger a positive feeling in the body.
 Bicycling and swimming, as well as yoga and tai chi, are also good activities for people with arthrtis.
 Talk to your doctor before starting any new exercise program.

 2. Load up on plant foods

-Fruits and veggies, whole grains, legumes — these are the kinds of foods that help fight inflammation, boost energy, and help you maintain a healthy weight.
+Fruits and veggies, whole grains, legumes — these are the kinds of foods that help to naturally fight inflammation, boost energy, and help you maintain a healthy weight.
 Carrying extra pounds can make you feel even more sluggish and make arthritis symptoms worse.

 Spinach and tomatoes are good choices to fight inflammation; so are dark berries, which contain natural “energy bullets,” says Dr. Schiopu.
 Include lean protein and a little healthy fat in every plate, and eat regularly for a steady stream of energy throughout the day.
 Also: Drink lots of water.
 Dehydration can contribute to fatigue.